 Impact of Changes Being Proposed

-From now until May 7th, OSFI will be collecting input from stakeholders on their proposed changes, mainly around increasing the "Stress Test" from 4.79% to 5.25% for all uninsured mortgages.
+From now until May 7th, OSFI will be collecting input from stakeholders on their proposed changes, mainly around increasing the "Stress Test" from 4.79% to 5.25% for all uninsured mortgages (now insured mortgages as well).
 OSFI will announce any amendments before May 24th, 2021 and those changes will be in effect June 1st, 2021.
 It is expected those changes will affect any mortgage closing after June 1st, 2021 regardless of when they entered into a contract, meaning potentially no grandfathering for pre-sales or existing mortgages.

 That same $500,000 mortgage being qualified at 4.79% under the current "Stress Test" that required $108,000 of combined income, will now require approximately $113,000 of combined household income at 5.25%.
 For those whose income is not increasing, that means the $108,000 of combined household income now allows you to be approved for approximately a $480,000 mortgage at 5.25%- a decrease in mortgage affordability of approximately 4%.

 Why is This Being Proposed?